Biman Bangladesh Airlines: 2010s

 After receiving all four Boeing 787-8, Bangladesh Prime Minister Sheikh Hasina showed interest to buy two more Boeing 787-9.
-As China based Hainan Airlines cancels its 30 dreamliner orders, Boeing approaches Biman and the latter agreed to buy two 787-9 at a negotiated price of US$150 million for each aircraft.
+As China-based Hainan Airlines cancels its 30 Dreamliner orders, Boeing approaches Biman and the latter agrees to buy two 787-9 at a negotiated price of US$150 million for each aircraft.
 Both these aircraft joined the fleet on 21 and 24 December 2019 and these two aircraft are named as Sonar Tori and Awchin Pakhi.

 2020s

-In January 2020, Biman expressed interest to buy two more Dash-8 Q400NG short bodied aircraft.
-This proposal is made to increase the frequency of the flights in domestic and regional routes.
+In January 2020, Biman expressed interest in buying two more Dash-8 Q400NG short-bodied aircraft.
+This proposal is made to increase the frequency of the flights on domestic and regional routes.
 Besides, discussion is going on for taking four more Boeing 787-9 that was not taken up by Hainan Airlines and later on passed by Vistara.
-Besides, the airlines announced buying cargo aircraft in future.
+Besides, the airlines intended to buy cargo aircraft in future.
+In 2023 French President Emmanuel Macron, together with Bangladesh Prime Minister Sheikh Hasina, announced a large order of ten Airbus A350 aircraft for Biman Bangladesh Airlines during President Macron's visit to Dhaka.
+The Airbus order consists of two A350F cargo aircraft and eight A350 passenger aircraft.
+Delivery of the aircraft will be done in stages with two passenger A350 aircraft joining the Biman fleet first.

 All three Dash-8 Q400NG from the first batch of orders received by March 2021.
-Another two ordered and will join the fleet by 2022.
+Another two were ordered and will join the fleet by 2022.
 The number of Dash-8 aircraft will be six by 2022 (including one from lease).
 By adding Dash-8 Q400NG, Biman Bangladesh Airlines will stop using Boeing 737-800 planes on domestic routes.
 So Boeing 737-800 will operate on international routes only.
-Biman will also use Dash-8 aircraft on some short range international routes.
+Biman will also use Dash-8 aircraft on some short-range international routes.